 The hydrological functioning of peat ecosystems is a key concern for sustainable forest management in Northeastern Alberta.
 Roads built across peatlands may impede or redirect water flow, resulting in flooding and drying on the upstream and downstream sides of the road, respectively.
-This may result in tree death in the flooded side, and increased tree growth due to deeper rooting in the drier side, with implications for the process of soil carbon sequestration and storage.
+This may result in tree death in the flooded side, and increased tree growth due to deeper rooting in the drier side, with implications for the process of soil carbon sequestration and storage as well as fuel loading for wildfire (Miller et al. 2015).

-Research conducted in the FMA area (Thompson et al 2017) suggests that the risk is highest in peatlands and graminoid shrubby fens with finely textured, clay-like soils, where the road bed forms an impermeable barrier to water movement.
+Research conducted in the FMA area (Thompson et al 2017) suggests that the risk is highest in peatlands and graminoid shrubby fens with finely textured, clay-like soils, where the roadbed forms an impermeable barrier to water movement.
 The risk of flooding/drying may be mitigated if peatlands with deep, finely textured soils are avoided.
 If such peatlands cannot be avoided, then mitigation methods to promote water movement such as culverts should be implemented.
 The Forest Management and Wetland Stewardship Initiative provides guidance on this issue.